bhall66/DacTone/README.md

 ## Methods

-1. `int tone(int Hz)` - starts audio output at the requested frequency.
+1. `tone(int Hz)` - starts audio output at the requested frequency.
 Acceptable input values are 0 to 5000.
 Calling tone with no parameter `tone()` results in 880 Hz output.
-Calling tone(0) silences output. tone() returns the actual frequency output.
+Calling tone(0) silences output.

 2. `noTone()` - silences audio output